Haya people: European colonialism in Buhaya

 Compared to Buhaya kingdoms, Karagwe Kingdom was more powerful.
 However, internal power struggles following the death of King Rumanyika I in 1881 destabilized the kingdom and, with the 1890s rinderpest epizootic killing upwards of 90% of Karagwe's cattle population, the kingdom went into a decline from which it was never able to fully recover.
-It was around this time the Germans entered the region, whose interests were peaked due to news reports from Speke, Grant, and Stanley's travels.
+It was around this time the Germans entered the region, whose interests were piqued due to news reports from Speke, Grant, and Stanley's travels.
 Rather than establish a colonial government, the Germans chose to have a privately sponsored colonialist company, the Society for German Colonization.
 This society, founded by Carl Peters in 1885, put the Germans in competition with the British presence in Eastern Africa.